-"It is on the land we can hear the voice of our Creator" -Connie Gray-McKay, Mishkeegogamang First Nation
+"It is on the land we can hear the voice of our Creator"

+-Connie Gray-McKay, Mishkeegogamang First Nation

-&lt;sup>39 National Inquiry into Missing and Murdered Indigenous Women and Girls, Part II Institutional Hearings: "Government Services" Volume III pp. 302-303
+39 National Inquiry into Missing and Murdered Indigenous Women and Girls, Part II Institutional Hearings:

+[&]quot;Government Services" Volume III pp. 302-303

-&lt;sup>40 National Inquiry into Missing and Murdered Indigenous Women and Girls, Part II Institutional Hearings: "Government Services" Volume III pp 202-203
+40 National Inquiry into Missing and Murdered Indigenous Women and Girls, Part II Institutional Hearings:

+[&]quot;Government Services" Volume III pp 202-203
-88. 2017 was the worst year on record for suicides in NAN communities, and suicide crises in GCT#3 territory are unfortunately, a lived reality for communities.
-As the tragic deaths continue, First Nations require funding for faster responses when lives are at risk, especially in remote First Nations where services are scarce.

-89. As this Inquiry heard through the testimony of Dr. Cindy Blackstock, the Choose Life funding system came out of a Caring Society case.
+- 88. 2017 was the worst year on record for suicides in NAN communities, and suicide crises in GCT#3 territory are unfortunately, a lived reality for communities.
+As the tragic deaths continue, First Nations require funding for faster responses when lives are at risk, especially in remote First Nations where services are scarce. - 89.
+As this Inquiry heard through the testimony of Dr. Cindy Blackstock, the Choose Life funding system came out of a Caring Society case.
 Under Jordan's Principle, the CHRT decided that there needed to be fast-track funding for times when there are youth in crisis and to protect the youth who are at risk of suicide.
 The Choose Life Pilot Working Group, composed of representatives from NAN and Health Canada, has created a specialized, fast-track application process for communities to apply for Jordan's Principle funding.
 The Choose Life Pilot is designed to address the gaps in mental health services for First Nations children and youth, and allow NAN communities to begin to develop their own in-community services to prevent the loss of their youth.

-90. The suicides that have devastated NAN and GCT#3 communities, were entirely preventable.
+41 - 90.
+The suicides that have devastated NAN and GCT#3 communities, were entirely preventable.
 The NAN Choose Life Coordinators and representatives from 47 communities attended Choose Life Training in September 2018.
-During this time, the coordinators had an opportunity to share the successes and challenges of their Choose Life Projects and how the program has impacted and benefitted the children and youth at the community level including:
+During this time, the coordinators had an opportunity to share the successes and challenges of their Choose Life Projects and how the program has impacted and benefitted the children and youth at the community level including: - a.

-a.
 Cultural Teachings Identity & Language: since the Choose Life program came to be, there has been a difference in the interaction of the youth with one another.
 They are more engaged and want to learn more about their culture and language;

-&lt;sup>41 National Inquiry into Missing and Murdered Indigenous Women and Girls, Parts II & III Institutional and Expert/ Knowledge Keeper Hearings; "Child and Family Welfare", Volume XII b.
+41 National Inquiry into Missing and Murdered Indigenous Women and Girls, Parts II & III Institutional and Expert/ Knowledge Keeper Hearings; "Child and Family Welfare", Volume XII b.
 Youth Exchanges: coordinators have connected with other communities to do youth exchanges and community visits.
 The youth have learned how to survive off of the land, and understand the many ways of hunting, fishing, and trapping practiced by community members from other communities;

 c.
 Land-based Activities: with the help of Choose Life funding, coordinators are able to teach children about the land by integrating snowmobiling, canoeing, portaging, gathering of herbal medicines, learning how to identify berries for food and how to spot animal trails for survival; and d.
-Self-Development and Empowerment: the children and youth are empowered and inspired to bring out their own uniqueness through interaction with motivational speakers, workshops, and bands/musicians that share encouraging music.

-91. The Choose Life Initiative is approved up to March 31, 2019.
-There is an urgent need for this initiative to be permanently funded in NAN territories, as well as extended to GCT#3 communities and across the country.
-Choose Life has had meaningful impacts on the lives of First Nations children and youth, and it represents a proactive and workable approach at the community level to combatting the crises that have stolen our children for decades.
+Self-Development and Empowerment: the children and youth are empowered and inspired to bring out their own uniqueness through interaction with motivational speakers, workshops, and bands/musicians that share encouraging music.42 this initiative to be permanently funded in NAN territories, as well as extended to GCT#3 communities and across the country43.
+Choose Life has had meaningful impacts on the lives of community level to combatting the crises that have stolen our children for decades.